G3 FAQs

 Is there a time limit for G3 tuition assistance?

-As long as you continue on the same G3 educational program, you have three years to complete an associate degree.
+As long as you continue pursuing the same G3 educational program, you have three years to complete an associate degree.

 If you complete a certificate with your chosen G3 track and stop school to work, you will still be eligible for G3 tuition assistance if you return within one year.
 After returning, you then have two years to complete your associate degree before funding expires.